envygeeks/jekyll-docker/README.md

 quickly detect with a Regexp we will default to installing with bundler so that we do not break anything that you are trying to accomplish.

+### Gem installation

+When we install gems we first try to install without any system depedencies assuming you have a few pure Ruby Jekyll gems and then if that fails we will install common dependencies for you and try again and if that all fails we will try one last time just to make sure there wasn't an IO error.

 ## Apk (Alpine) dependencies for Gems

 If you provide a `.apk` file inside of your root we will detect it and install